wp-plugins/tweet-and-get-it/readme.txt

 It is indeed possible.
 You can upload a file from your hard drive or just give the URL of your file location.

-= I can’t upload my file, what might the problem be? =
+= I can't upload my file, what might the problem be? =

 Check if Safe Mode is OFF in your server configuration.
-If you can’t turn it off or don’t want to mess with it, you can create a tweetandgetit folder manually in your WordPress Uploads. http://myblog/wp-content/uploads/tweetandgetit The folder must be created with 777 chmod permission.
+If you can't turn it off or don't want to mess with it, you can create a tweetandgetit folder manually in your WordPress Uploads. http://myblog/wp-content/uploads/tweetandgetit The folder must be created with 777 chmod permission.
 Now you should be able to create your Tweet&Get it ! buttons!

-= Safe mode is OFF but I still can’t upload my files?
+= Safe mode is OFF but I still can't upload my files?
 What can I do? =

-Check if there’s a folder called Uploads in your WordPress blog. http://myblog/wp-content/uploads/  If not you have to give the wp-content folder 777 chmod permission so that Tweet&Get it ! can createthe Uploads folder it needs.
+Check if there is a folder called Uploads in your WordPress blog. http://myblog/wp-content/uploads/  If not you have to give the wp-content folder 777 chmod permission so that Tweet&Get it ! can create the Uploads folder it needs.

 == Screenshots ==
 1. Make your Tweet&Get it buttons
 2. Manage your buttons
-3. Exemple of a Tweet&Get it button in a blog post
+3. Example of a Tweet&Get it button in a blog post
 4. Send this tweet and follow this account to access the download !
 5. Final Step, now you can download your file!